faranalytics/streams-logger/README.md

 In the following code excerpt, a serializer is implemented that logs:

-1. the current time
+1. The current time
-2. the log level
+2. The log level
-3. the name of the function where the log event originated
+3. The name of the function where the log event originated
-4. the line number of the logging event
+4. The line number of the logging event
-5. the column number of the logging event
+5. The column number of the logging event
-6. the log message
+6. The log message
-7. a newline
+7. A newline

 The serializer function is passed to the constructor of a `Formatter` and the `Formatter` is incorporated into the logging graph.